crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 - The `reveal_type` needs to be within used code
-- Our implementation is very sensible to internals compiler’s execution order
+- Our implementation is very sensible to the internals compiler’s execution order
 - It doesn't handle fully recursive definitions
 - It could change the semantic of the program since it affects the memory layout